 This juicy, flavorful Roasted Turkey breast with garlic-herb compound butter makes a beautiful centerpiece for any holiday dinner table.

-When I’m hosting a small holiday dinner, having a whole turkey on the table can be overkill.
-A roasted turkey breast is a great option for Thanksgiving, Christmas, or any dinner where you want to make an impression, but don’t need the big bird on the menu.
+When I’m hosting a small holiday dinner, I don’t necessarily need to make a whole turkey.
+A roasted turkey breast is a great option for Thanksgiving, Christmas, Easter, or any dinner where you want to make an impression, but don’t need to have a large bird on the menu.

-It’s also a great option if you’re having a very large crowd and need extra white meat to supplement.
-(Or, if you want to ensure that you have leftovers for sandwiches!)
+It’s also a good recipe to keep on hand if you’re hosting a big dinner and need extra white meat to supplement.
+Or, if you want to ensure that you have leftovers–this turkey is great for making Turkey Tetrazzini and Creamy Turkey Wild Rice Soup!

 This juicy and flavorful Herb-Roasted Turkey Breast is one of my family’s favorite recipes.
 Here’s a complete tutorial of how I make it, from market to table.